 While the PS4 is the top-selling console of this generation, it isn't without its flaws - and any PlayStation gamer reading this will already know what we're referring to.
-That's right, the big issue plaguing gamers is slow download speed on the PS4, regardless of internet connection.
+That's right, the big issue plaguing gamers is slow download speeds on the PS4, regardless of internet connection.

 But that's where we come in.
-Here, we explain why the PS4 is behind the competition in terms of download speeds, and how you can speed up your PS4 downloads using a proxy (don't worry, it's not as complicated as it sounds!).
+Here, we explain why the PS4 is behind the competition in terms of download speeds, and how you can speed up your PS4 downloads using a proxy - and don't worry, it's not as complicated as it sounds!

 Why are PS4 downloads so slow?

 The biggest question is; why are PS4 download speeds so slow?
 It seems that no matter how fast your home broadband is, PS4 downloads are much slower than those on Xbox One and PC.
 While some gamers can download games on PC in little over 20 minutes, it’s not irregular for the same game, on the same network, to take hours to download on the PS4.